 From the fifth starter spot, the veteran pitcher climbed to the ranks of the tops of the Braves rotation in 2018.
 Here we are a year later, and another new start for Sanchez which was fine for him and his family because now he has some stability again in his career with this new 2-year deal with a third year team option, and in a stark contrast to last year, he got to choose a team from the many that wanted him.

 For many, Christmas is a time of celebrating.
 For Anibal Sanchez, it is a time of sorrow mixed with joy.
-He has a young daughter Anabella and wife Ana to celebrate Christmas with, but this is also the same day Anibal memorializes the baby son he lost on that day in 2007 at just 3-months old after Alan Sanchez was bit by a mosquito in his native Venezuela and contracted dengue fever and passed away.
+He has a young daughter Anabella and a baby son Anibal Jr., and wife Ana to celebrate Christmas with, but this is also the same day Anibal memorializes the baby son he lost on that day in 2007 at just 3-months old after Alan Sanchez was bit by a mosquito in his native Venezuela and contracted dengue fever and passed away.
 On Anibal’s right throwing shoulder is a tattooed image of Alan.
 This week is bittersweet for the soon-to-be 35 year old and veteran of well over a dozen years in baseball — some great, and some awful.
 The low point of his life was losing Alan, but he has taken that pain to put his life in perspective and try to help others along the way.
 Sanchez and his wife Ana have hosted hundreds of families over the years to bring smiles to others, especially children.
 They have given their time and their money to families in need.
 When their daughter Anabella was born, she had a cleft lip and palate which led the Sanchez family to create even more charitable efforts especially in the Children’s Hospital networks in cities where he has played in Miami and Detroit.

 For Sanchez, his son Alan was born on the exact one-year anniversary of the day he threw his rookie no-hitter on September 6, 2006 against Arizona.
 It was in Sanchez’s MLB debut that he threw a combined shut-out against the Yankees in the Bronx.
 He would also have many close calls on future no-hitters because his “stuff” was that good.
 After that great rookie campaign, he suffered a shoulder labrum tear months later in Spring Training of 2007 which was confirmed on the dreaded visit to Dr. Andrews who had to deliver the bad news — Sanchez did not know if he would ever pitch again to his previous success or at all.
 The road back was not easy, but some pitchers never get a second chance after a labrum tear in their pitching shoulder, and Sanchez took advantage of his second chance.
 The incision marks from the labrum surgery are also a reminder on the same shoulder as the tattoo image of Alan Sanchez.
 “Every day I pitch, my son is with me,” Sanchez says.
 From adversity can also bring great strength.